kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 ## 5. AI as a stress test for existing policy domains

+I first started tracing this pattern in 2014 in my academic work, and between 2016 and 2021 kept running into the same rule-ecosystem failure across complex training systems, large engineering programmes, enterprise risk and security, and major procurement work.
+AI is just the latest place where that wiring is breaking in public.

 If you work in privacy, health, welfare, finance, education, AI doesn’t just add a new thing to govern.

 It stress-tests the **rule landscape you already have**.